Turkish Delight (Literally) at Istanbul’s Spice Market:

 Shopping Brings People Together

 As I wandered up the store’s steep ladder to a room lined with ornate plates, I thought about what brought our group to Istanbul.
-Yes, Turkish Airlines had gathered 29 top travel bloggers to tour Turkey, but with the world as it is now, it became clear to me that this wasn’t just about tourism: it’s about positive diplomacy.
+Yes, Turkish Airlines had gathered 29 top travel bloggers to tour Turkey (and I was tired as a mother, so I gladly went), but with the world as it is now, it became clear to me that this wasn’t just about tourism: it’s about positive diplomacy.

 The Greek or Turkish Baklava Fight